 Apricots are also low in calories and contain other minerals like potassium alongside carbohydrates and fiber (1).
 So if you’re considering skipping breakfast because of the same old diet, try adding this fruit to spice things up.
 Snacking on this fruit and adding it to your main meals is a sure way of increasing your daily protein intake.

 This huge citrus fruit is thought to have originated from Asia.
 Fun fact- grapefruits are hybrid fruits created from a natural cross of a polemo and an orange.
-They have a somewhat complicated taste.
+They have a somewhat unusual taste.
 It’s like slight sour, bitter, and sweet, all mashed together to give you grapefruits.

 Their nutritional profile is composed of high polyphenols like flavonoids and dominated by vitamin C. A protein count of 0.77 grams per 100 grams served makes it an excellent fruit to boost your protein intake.
 These fruits can also help in your weight loss plan because they have a low caloric content (8).
 Simply put, grapefruits will give you much-needed energy without making you fat.